montpellier-municipales/montpellier-municipales/src/content/blog/cause-commune-rev-alliance/en.md

 slug: "cause-commune-rev-alliance-breakaway-ecology"
 date: "2025-12-21"
 author: "The Citizen Team"
+tags: ["cause-commune"]
 excerpt: "Cause Commune and La REV formalize their alliance for the 2026 municipal elections in Montpellier, centered on a 'breakaway ecology' that is social, anti-capitalist, and rooted in concrete struggles."
 ---

 ## A Political Alliance Announced

-A little over a year before the 2026 municipal elections, the **Cause Commune** list and the **La REV – Révolution Écologique pour le Vivant** party have formalized their alliance in Montpellier.
+A little over a year before the 2026 municipal elections, the [**Cause Commune**](/en/listes/cause-commune/) list and the **La REV – Révolution Écologique pour le Vivant** party have formalized their alliance in Montpellier.
 The information, revealed by the local press, marks an important step in structuring a political pole that clearly claims to break away from institutional ecological policies and the current municipal majority.

 In their communication, both organizations emphasize a common desire to promote a **"breakaway ecology"**, which is simultaneously social, anti-capitalist, and rooted in concrete struggles.
 This orientation contrasts sharply with an ecology often deemed too compatible with the market, growth, and institutional compromises.